 7Granville Park | Merrylands

-Granville Park in Merrylands is yet another local favourite.
-The shaded water playground is a fantastic place to go on a warm day.
+Granville Park in Merrylands has a fun shaded water playground.
 There are two sections, one aimed more at little ones with things to hold onto and the other for older kids with big water jets, tipping buckets and big fountains.
 There are toilets within the park (but about 150m away) as well as sheltered picnic tables, plus a playground (no shade cloths but some natural shade in the afternoon) with swings, climbing play gym and slide.

 8Crestwood Reserve | Baulkham Hills